 Summary.
 To summarize the MILP's function in plain-English: we ask the solver to assign to each task: (1) GPU IDs with associated node IDs, (2) an execution configuration (determining the parallelism and resource apportionment), and (3) a float start time.
 Each task should only be assigned one node and one configuration, and the number of GPUs assigned should agree with the specifications of the chosen configuration.
 The task should not block any GPUs on a node it is not using.
 The start time for a given task should align all assigned GPUs (i.e., gang scheduling), and the assigned start times should not cause task overlaps on the same GPUs.
-Ultimately, the solution should minimize the latest finish time of any task (i.e., makespan).
+Ultimately, the solution should minimize the makespan.

 Formulation.
 We now go into each constraint in depth.
-To make the formulation easier to comprehend, we illustrate our constraints using a running example workload in Figure 4 (continued in the Appendix of our tech report [74]).
+To make the formulation easier to comprehend, we illustrate our constraints using a running example workload in Figure 4 (continued in the Appendix of our tech report [43]).
 The figures are purely demonstrative, and do not represent a realistic model selection job.

 Objective:

-$$\min{B \cap P \land I} C$$
+$$\min{B,O,P,A,I} C$$

 (1)